abhipsingh/uk-property/docs/firefighting.md

 cd ~/uk-property
 rails c
 ```

  and in the rails console

 ```ruby
 require 'sidekiq/api'
 r = Sidekiq::ScheduledSet.new
 jobs = r.select{|job| true }
 ```

+`sidekiq-scheduler` gem is being used to schedule jobs currently for periodic tasks.
+The config file for this gem can be found at `/home/ec2-user/uk-property/conf/sidekiq.yml`.

 Sometimes the job scheduler might not keep up with the pace of enqueing requests.
 In that situation, its better to kill some jobs to process them later.